Hudson Hawk: Betty Jo Biarski? I can get you an address on that if you want.

 - The Story of an Hour by Kate Chopin: a woman whose husband is supposedly run over by a train pretends to be sad to the guy that tells her, but then the story gets into her thoughts and shows that she's really happy.
 And then he walks in the door and she has a heart attack and dies.

-- The Ransom of Red Chief by O. Henry is almost certainly the Ur Example.
-The main characters attempt to release their hostage, only for him to come back to them, and in the end, they have to pay his father to get him off their hands.
+- The Ransom of Red Chief by O. Henry is almost certainly the Ur-Example.
+Bill Driscoll and Sam attempt to release their hostage in the hopes of gaining money from a kidnapping, only for him to come back to them, and in the end, they have to pay his father to get him off their hands.
 You can read it here.

 - One of the Brillo stories from 1634: The Ram Rebellion is pretty clearly a retelling of the O. Henry story The Ransom of Red Chief.